 It reduces the inflammatory response by inhibiting proinflammatory cytokine (molecule) synthesis and secretion.
 When taken orally, KPV reduces the incidence of colitis, as shown by a decrease in proinflammatory cytokines.
 In colitis, KPV reduced weight loss, colonic activity, and decreased inflammation and proinflammatory cytokine levels.

 KPV also supports the healing of the mucosal lining of the gut.
 It helps with the condition of Ulcerative Colitis.
 In a study, KPV was administered to mice with Ulcerative Colitis combined with other therapeutic substances.
 The mice experienced significant improvements in body weight, colon length, and disease symptoms.

 KPV treatment can decrease tumorigenesis.
 Tumorigenesis, or carcinogenesis, is the formation of cancer.
 This action is where normal cells transform into cancer cells.
 KPV was sufficient to reduce the inflammation of carcinogenesis.
 If KPV was given before the development of colon cancer it might be a way to prevent or stop colonic carcinogenesis before it begins.
 The actual work by which KPV reduces tumorigenesis is not yet completely understood.

-How to use KPV Peptide
+How To Use KPV Peptide

 Iontophoresis is a method of taking medications, and KPV is administered via this method.
 It uses low-level current to deliver charged compounds through the skin barrier.
 Iontophoresis is useful because it boosts drug absorption and drives KPV further into the skin.

-KPV Peptide Dosage
+KPV Peptide For Research